Curriculum Overview

 There are also aspects of our provision which we feel enhance learning for our pupils and make for a unique HFS experience; these include:

-- Edible Garden Allotments
+- Our Wild Space and Edible Garden

-- Thinking School
+- Being a Thinking School

 PHONICS